 Procedure Preparation

-There is very little preparation for this procedure, in fact you may decide to go-ahead with this procedure during your initial consultation in our Midtown Manhattan out patient clinic.
+There is very little preparation needed for this procedure.
+In fact, you may decide to go ahead with this procedure during your initial consultation in our Midtown Manhattan outpatient clinic.
 The procedure will be fully explained to you before you decide to proceed.

-This procedure will be done in a hospital setting, after your initial consultation in our Midtown Clinic, you will set up an appointment with our staff for a local surgical center or hospital.
+This procedure will be done in a hospital setting.
+After your initial consultation in our office, you will set up an appointment with our staff for a local surgical center or hospital.

 If you come by car, you will need a driver to take you home after your appointment.
-You will need an adult to accompany you home and be with your for 12 hours if you decide to have IV sedation.
+If you decide to have IV sedation, you will need an adult to accompany you home and be with you for 12 hours after the procedure.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.

-Please be prepared to discuss any medications that you are currently on with our physician, or bring you medication bottles with you to your appointment.
+Please be prepared to discuss any medications that you are currently on with our physician, or bring your medication bottles with you to your appointment.

 Our physician performs this procedure in a local hospital or surgery center.